 Energy bars, dried fruit, nuts and seeds, muesli bars, nut bars are great for morning and afternoon snacks.

 Fresh fruit is an ideal snack.
 It’s healthy and refreshing.
 Hard fruit such as apples, pears, lychees (skin on), mandarins, grapefruit and oranges are ideal as there is lesser chance of them getting squashed in your pack.
-But, remember they are heavy, so I tend to bring no more then 2 pieces of fruit even on longer hikes.
+However, remember they are heavy, so I tend to bring no more then 2 pieces of fruit even on longer hikes.
 Apples and pears you can cut into halves or even quarters and have a piece each day.

 Baby cucumbers and cherry tomatoes are also great.
 They are refreshing and cooling on warm days.
 Stored in zip-lock bags deep inside your backpack, they will last few days.

-Keep unflavoured water in your water bladder and energy drink in a separate water container/small bottle for occasional sips of extra energy.
-They are also great for taking away the taste of water purification tablets, if that’s what you decide to use to purify your water.
-Barocca tablets are easy to carry in their original container and the powders are best carried in zip-lock bags or an old Barocca container or similar.
+Keep unflavoured water in your water bladder and energy drink in a separate water container/small bottle to sip on along the way.
+Barocca tablets are easy to carry in their original container and the powders are best carried in zip-lock bags or an old Barocca container, or similar.
 Just make sure the container lid is well sealed and tight, so that you don’t end up with sticky mess in your backpack.

-Coffee whitener is really good as a substitute for milk in your coffee.
+‘Coffee Mate’ is really good as a substitute for milk in your coffee.

-Honey – in you like honey in your porridge or your tea, purchase the little single serve tubs.
+If you like honey in your porridge or your tea, purchase the little single serve tubs.
 That’s the smallest and lightest honey packaging you can get.
 However, they are hard to find.
 The other option is to put some honey into a little plastic bottle and seal it in a zip-lock bag.